oatlog/oatlog/doc/report/main.typ

 reasons bottom-up by inserting rows into tables.
 In fact, this similarity extends to the degree that e-graphs may be best thought of as Datalog extended with a unification operation.

-This allows EqSat @equalitysaturation leverage algorithms from Datalog, in particular the algorithm semi-naive evaluation which, rather than running queries against the entire database, specifically queries newly inserted rows in a manner similar to a database trigger.
+This allows EqSat @equalitysaturation to leverage algorithms from Datalog, in particular the algorithm semi-naive evaluation which, rather than running queries against the entire database, specifically queries newly inserted rows in a manner similar to a database trigger.
 Incremental rule matching, together with indexes and simple query planning, has brought an order of magnitude speedup to the e-graph engine egglog @egglog when compared to its predecessor egg @egg.

 Relational databases are a mature technology with rich theory and a wide breadth of implementations, providing many techniques that could be transferred to e-graphs beyond those already incorporated